-In September 2006, the FASB issued SFAS No.157, "Fair Value Measurements".
-SFAS No.157 defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
-Under SFAS No.157, fair value refers to the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants in the market in which the reporting entity transacts.
+In September 2006, the FASB issued ASC 820, "Fair Value Measurements and Disclosures".
+ASC 820 defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
+Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants in the market in which the reporting entity transacts.
 The standard clarifies that fair value should be based on the assumptions market participants would use when pricing the asset or liability.
-SFAS No.157 is effective for annual periods beginning after November 15, 2007.
-The adoption of this interpretation did not have any impact in the Company's financial statements.
+Certain requirements of ASC 820 were effective for annual periods beginning after November 15, 2007, and for interim periods within this annual period.
+The effective date for others requirements of ASC 820 were postpone for annual periods that begin after November 15, 2008.
+The adoption of this standard did not have any impact in the Company's financial statements.